 Food and Diet

 Your diet may not need to change drastically while you are in Jamaica.
 The main source of meat is chicken; however, beef, goat, and fish are also readily available.
 Jamaicans are known for their love of hot and spicy foods.
 Vegetarians and vegans need not be concerned.
-Although there may be a slightly smaller variety of foods than you are used to, Jamaicans are now more health conscious, therefore a wide selection of vegetarian fare is readily available, especially in the larger supermarkets.
+Although there may be a slightly smaller variety of foods than you are used to, a wide selection of vegetarian/vegan fare is available, especially in the larger supermarkets.
 Additionally, fresh fruits and vegetables, as well as dried beans and rice, are plentiful.
-Jamaicans are known for their love of hot and spicy foods.
-For those who crave a taste of home, Burger King, KFC, Subway, Wendy’s, T.G.I.
-Friday’s, Domino’s, and Pizza Hut can be found in many urban and peri-urban areas.
-Also, a wide assortment of imported food items are available in the larger supermarkets found mostly in the urban and peri-urban areas.
-These food items tend to be expensive; however, once you move to your site, you will learn to utilize what is available locally.
+A wide assortment of imported food items are available in the larger supermarkets found mostly in the urban and peri-urban areas.
+These food items tend to be expensive.
+Once you move to your site, you will learn to utilize what is available locally.
 A little creativity goes a long way.
 Volunteers are encouraged to get involved in preparing meals with their families.
 This is good way to have a cultural exchange about food.
 You will learn how to prepare Jamaican fare while teaching your family some new recipes.
 This is also a good time to also learn how to make the dollar stretch while seeking out healthy food options.

-Buses are crowded and often do not operate on regular schedules.
-The government is making progress in improving the urban transportation system, introducing more buses, especially during peak hours, and getting them to operate in a timely manner.
-Rural travel options range from large buses, minibuses, and route taxis to pickup trucks, bicycles, and lots of walking.
+The government is making progress in improving the urban transportation system, introducing more buses to address overcrowding, especially during peak hours, and getting them to operate in a timely manner.
+Rural travel options range from large buses, minibuses, route taxis/private taxis, to pickup trucks, bicycles, and lots of walking.
 It may be necessary for you to walk or bike some distances in hot, mildly humid, or rainy weather.
 Improved stamina, weight reduction, and overall improvement in general well-being are beneficial side effects reported by Volunteers in Jamaica.
 The Peace Corps provides Volunteers with funding for a supplement to purchase a bicycle on a case-by-case basis for work-related purposes.
 Volunteers are required to wear a helmet at all times while riding bicycles.
 These helmets are issued by Peace Corps/Jamaica.

 Activities available for entertainment will depend on where you are assigned and how creative you are.
-Among the possibilities are reading, walking, writing letters, riding a bicycle, swimming, socializing with friends, taking classes, doing arts and crafts, going to movies or plays, watching videos or television, watching or participating in sports (such as dominoes, netball, swimming, football, and cricket), listening to music or a shortwave radio, snorkeling, playing indoor games (e.g., cards or dominoes—the national pastime), and playing musical instruments.
-The majority of Volunteers state that they have change their socializing habits once they arrive in Jamaica.
-This is especially true when it comes to going to bars; it is culturally unacceptable to spend time in bars in Volunteers’ communities, which can be a big change for some individuals.
+Among the possibilities are reading, walking, writing letters, photography, swimming, socializing with friends, taking classes, doing arts and crafts, going to movies or plays, watching videos or television, watching or participating in sports (such as dominoes, netball, swimming, hiking, football, and cricket), listening to music or a shortwave radio, going to the beach, playing indoor games (e.g., cards or dominoes—the national pastime), and playing musical instruments.
+The majority of Volunteers state that they have changed their socializing habits once they arrive in Jamaica.
+This is especially true when it comes to going to bars; it is culturally unacceptable to spend time drinking in bars in Volunteers’ communities, which can be a big change for some individuals.

 Professionalism, Dress, and Behavior